-3.195.
+- 3.195.
 National direction needs to specify the methodologies and metrics to be used for risk assessment.

-We recommend national direction on risk assessment methodologies and metrics include:

-- the circumstances in which a qualitative, semi-quantitative, or quantitative assessment is required - direction of applying kaupapa Māori methodologies for risk assessment - methodologies for assessing risk and making decisions under deep uncertainty where risk is increasing (such as dynamic adaptive pathways planning) - a clear mandate to make decisions using these processes despite uncertainty will be required.
-This will be essential to overcome the bias in the planning system for certainty of information for decision-making - · metrics for assessing risk, and when to use them - · the types of professionals and required qualifications and expertise to carry out risk assessments.
+This should include: - the circumstances in which a qualitative, semi-quantitative, or quantitative assessment is required - direction to apply kaupapa Māori methodologies for risk assessment - methodologies for assessing risk and making decisions under deep uncertainty where risk is increasing (such as DAPP) - a clear mandate to make decisions using these processes despite uncertainty (this will be essential to overcome the bias in the planning system towards certainty for decisionmaking) - metrics for assessing risk, and when to use them - The types of professionals that can carry out risk assessments, and the required qualifications and expertise.